LowKey88/SAJElekeeper/README.md

 1. Check the Home Assistant logs for error messages
 2. Make sure your SAJ Developer API credentials are correct
 3. Verify that your device serial numbers and plant IDs are correct
+4. Confirm that you've completed the authorization process on the SAJ Elekeeper platform
+5. Ensure your developer account has permissions to access the devices you're trying to monitor
-4. Restart Home Assistant after making changes to the integration
+6. Restart Home Assistant after making changes to the integration

+If you receive authentication errors, you may need to:
+- Check if your developer account is still active
+- Re-authorize your resources in the Elekeeper portal
+- Verify you're using the international node: https://intl-developer.saj-electric.com (for international users except Europe)
+- European users should use: https://developer.electric.com

 ## Reporting Issues